furagu/vargs-callback/README.md

 ## The Problem

-Dealing with variable function arguments makes you write some uncool boilerplace of this sort:
+Dealing with variable function arguments makes you write some uncool boilerplate of this sort:

 ```js
 function openTheDoor(door, options, callback) {